-Mediobanca's diversified business model has supported the bank's earnings.
-The bank has also significantly expanded its retail business over the last few years by growing its retail bank subsidiary CheBanca!.
+Mediobanca's diversified business model has supported the bank's earnings and the group has also significantly expanded its retail business over the last few years by growing its retail bank subsidiary CheBanca!.
 Nevertheless, the high concentration in Generali represents a material dependence on earnings.
-Moreover, we believe that the coronavirus outbreak will put strong pressure on Mediobanca's commission income, as many clients are moving assets from wealth management products to deposits given the high market volatility.
+Moreover, we believe that the pandemic will exert strong pressure on Mediobanca's commission income, as many clients are moving assets from wealth management products to deposits given the high market volatility.